Strawberry Rosemary Banana Ice Cream

 1/4 cup sugar

 1/2 teaspoon dried rosemary (or several sprigs fresh rosemary) + extra to taste

 sugar to taste (optional)

 a splash of non-dairy milk or creamer, if needed

-3. Put the bananas in the food processor and pulse until smoothly blended.
+2. To make the ice cream: Place the bananas and chilled strawberry mix in the food processor and pulse until smoothly blended.
 Most likely you’ll need to stir them by hand several times, as the frozen chunks tend to gather and become “stuck” on one side of the bowl.
 If necessary, add a splash of non-dairy milk or creamer to get things moving!

 Alternately, you can allow the bananas to defrost on the counter top for 30 to 60 minutes beforehand, so that they’re easier to work with.
 Before putting them in the food processor, break them up into smaller chunks with a butter knife.

 Note: Since introducing extra liquids (such as non-dairy milk) into the mix results in a slightly icier finished product, I prefer defrosting to non-dairy milk.
 If you’re in a hurry, pop the bananas in the microwave for 20 to 45 seconds instead.